Kernix13/parcel-sass-setup/README.md

 So Parcel does all the stuff Webpack does by running `npm run dev` without the `webpack.config.js` file and `package.json` scripts referencing Webpack.

+- make sure to have lots of exports and imports to test the bundling

 <div align="right">&#8673; <a href="#back-to-top" title="Table of Contents">Back to Top</a></div>

+### Images

+- nothing here yet

 ## Miscellaneous